Irish Banking Culture Board

 John was called to the bar in 1976 and had a wide ranging practice as a barrister.
 He became a Senior Counsel in 1990.
 In 1998 he was elected a Judge of the European Court of Human Rights.
 He served on that court until 2007 when he was appointed a Judge of The High Court and returned to Ireland.
 On the High Court he worked in Judicial Review, presided over the jury list and finally worked on the Commercial Court.
 In 2016 he was appointed to The Court of Appeal where he sat on both the civil and the criminal side.

 He retired from the bench in October 2018 having reached the compulsory retirement age.
-Judge Hedigan is an honorary bencher of Kings Inns, is Judge in residence in DCU and is a member of the Judicial Council of the International Association of Law Schools.
+Mr. Justice Hedigan is an honorary bencher of Kings Inns, is Judge in residence in DCU and is a member of the Judicial Council of the International Association of Law Schools.
+He is Chair of the National Archives Advisory Council.
 He was appointed as Chair of The Irish Banking Culture Board in January 2019.

 Acting CEO of Irish Banking Culture Board (IBCB)